kathrynandersondata/COVID_UpcomingElection/README.md

 </div>

-The closest races ran in Arizona, Georgia, and Nevada this year, with less than 12,000 votes separating the Democratic and Republican parties in Arizona.
+The closest races by number of votes ran in Arizona, Georgia, and Nevada this year, with less than 12,000 votes separating the Democratic and Republican parties in Arizona.
+As a percentage of total votes, Georgia's race was the closest this year with its 12,670 vote difference representing 0.257% of the total votes, with Arizona close behind at 0.35%.
+In the 2016, Michigan ran the closest race at a slightly thinner margin than Arizona in the 2020 election at 0.255% of the total vote (12,000 votes).
+The vote differential this year was significantly elevated at 149,000 votes.

+The races in most states became much closer this year, with the exception of the races in Colorado and Florida which grew less competitive.
+For example, in Colorado, 435,000 votes separated the Democrat and Republican parties, which represents 13.9% of the total vote count this year, as opposed to a 75,000 vote difference at 3.2% of the total vote last election.

 <div style="text-align: center">
     <img alt="margin_barplot" src="https://user-images.githubusercontent.com/70925521/99287214-f7128400-2807-11eb-9208-fbdfbabf9dcd.png" />